stormtheory/friday-ai/README.md

 All images generated are saved to your Pictures directory in your homespace un a folder called AI:

 	cd ~/Pictures/AI/ ; ls

+All saved data other then pictures are saved in ~/.friday_ai_data/ unless changed in config.py from the default.

+        cd ~/.friday_ai_data/   ### See your data and history.

  By default the webUI after ran can be found by running this command: